mikra01/nimodpi/README.md

 The subdir /demo also contains an example how sqlplus could be utilised for script execution.

 ### Remarks
-I tested it only for the IA64 architecture and only tested against nim-compiler version 1.0.2.
+I tested the impl. only for the IA64 architecture with nim-compiler version 1.0.2.
 The API could be subject of change.